Sexual Misconduct Policy and Procedures (2025)

 10. Recording of Hearings

 A recording of the hearing shall be made.
-The recording will be under the control of the Vice President for Student Life and Leadership Engagement.
-A request to review the recording must be made in writing and the recording must be reviewed in the Office of Student Life.
+The recording will be under the control of the Dean of Students Office.
+A request to review the recording must be made in writing and the recording must be reviewed in the Dean of Students Office.

 11. Determination of the Hearing

 An appeal shall be limited to the review of the verbatim record of the initial hearing and supporting documents unless a further hearing is required to receive and evaluate new evidence.
+The party filing the appeal has the burden of establishing the basis for the appeal.
 An appeal may be initiated for one or more of the following purposes:

-1. The hearing process as described in the code was materially violated in such a manner that the outcome could have been affected.
+1. The hearing process as described in the policy was materially violated in such a manner that the outcome could have been affected.

-3. Submission of new evidence sufficient enough to alter a decision, or other relevant facts not brought out in the original hearing because such facts were not known to the person appealing at the time of the original hearing.
+3. Submission of new evidence sufficient enough to alter a decision, or other relevant facts not brought out in the original hearing because such new evidence or facts were not known to the person appealing at the time of the original hearing.

 1. The appeal and any supporting documentation shall be sent to the opposing party for review.
 The opposing party shall be given five (5) business days to submit a reply.